Dr. Arthur Zampella

 Read Citation

-Dr. Arthur Zampella was much, much more than a Citizen of the Year; he was an outstanding, quiet servant for us all for several generations.
-I seriously doubt, that however hard we tried, we were ever be able to repay him fully.
+“Dr. Arthur Zampella was much, much more than a Citizen of the Year; he was an outstanding, quiet servant to us all for several generations.
+I seriously doubt that, however hard we try, we will ever be able to repay him fully.”

 -EDITED FROM